 Hammock vs. Tent: The Great Debate

-Camping expert Alex Dolan is here with some insight on whether a hammock or a tent is right for your next camping or backpacking adventure.
+Camping & Hiking expert Alex Dolan shares insight on whether a hammock or a tent is right for your next camping or backpacking adventure.

 So you are going on a backpacking trip.
 Would you rather sleep swinging freely in the breeze, suspended in midair betwixt two of your arbor friends?
 Or, would you prefer to crawl inside a domed safe haven, where you can aggressively sleep starfish style on the flat ground?
 Of course I'm referring to the heated hammock versus tent debate.
 They each have some very clear advantages, but there are some disadvantages that you may not have thought of.
 We'll discuss all the pros and cons in this article.

 Let's start with the obvious.
 Hammocks look way cooler.
 Is it something about the way they contour to the curves of the person lounging in them that just looks sexy?
 Or is it how totally extremely radical their occupants appear as they dangle over death defying heights like a trapeze artist without a harness or safety net below?
 Whatever it is, whenever I see someone in a hammock, I just can't help getting jealous.